buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcConstructionMgmtDomain/Types/IfcLaborResourceTypeEnum.md

 # IfcLaborResourceTypeEnum

-This enumeration is used to identify the primary purpose of a labour resource, and is limited to high-level categories based upon common skill sets.
+This enumeration is used to identify the primary purpose of a labour resource, and is limited to high-level categories based upon common skill sets.<!-- end of definition -->

 > HISTORY  New enumeration in IFC4.